ncarter792/lunch_line/README.md

 - Python 3.9+
 - A Google Cloud project with the Google Calendar API enabled
 - OAuth Client ID (Desktop) credentials

+## Shared Calendar for Parents

+One of the key benefits of this tool is the ability to populate a shared Google Calendar that multiple parents can subscribe to.
+Here's how it works:

+1. **Single Source of Truth**: One parent or school administrator maintains the calendar
+2. **Easy Subscription**: Other parents can subscribe to the calendar using the public URL
+3. **Automatic Updates**: Any updates to the menu are automatically reflected in the calendar
+4. **Platform Agnostic**: Works with any calendar application that supports Google Calendar (iPhone, Android, Outlook, etc.)

+To share the calendar with other parents:
+1. After running the script, go to Google Calendar
+2. Find the calendar in "My calendars"
+3. Click the three dots next to it and select "Settings and sharing"
+4. Under "Access permissions," check "Make available to public"
+5. Share the "Public URL to this calendar" with other parents

+Parents can then subscribe to this calendar by:
+1. Opening their calendar application
+2. Selecting "Add calendar" → "From URL"
+3. Pasting the public URL

 ## Setup
 1. Create and activate a virtual environment